NateEag/how-i-code/drafts/daily-routine.rst

 individually to feel out the possibility of shifting that social norm).

 Note that the ideal status update is a hyperlink to your activity feed in the shared work track.
-If the shared tracker doesn't have one, consider hacking one up via API.
 If it doesn't support that, make the case for changing trackers (Redmine and Jira both have something like this).

 Information Triage